Scholarship Opportunities & Resources

-The Dinah Dodds Endowment for International Studies provides grants to students to allow them to extend their overseas experience in order to expand on work begun on their Lewis & Clark program.
+The Dinah Dodds Endowment for International Education provides grants to students to allow them to conduct research on a Lewis & Clark overseas program and extend their study abroad experience.
 The fund also provides faculty grants to enhance specific programs—for example, by covering unbudgeted equipment or technology, seminars, and other educational resources.

 Please email Blythe Knott at firstname.lastname@example.org for more information.

 Diversity Abroad offers multiple scholarships for students from diverse and underrepresented backgrounds in the field of study abroad.
 Visit their database for more information regarding opportunities and deadlines.

 Emma Hamel Munich Scholarship

 As one of our oldest programs, Year of Study in Munich has been an extremely impactful program for hundreds of Lewis & Clark students for over fifty years.
 The Emma Hamel Munich Scholarship will allow future German Studies majors to fund their experience abroad.
 We hope to award the scholarship to students who show as much dedication, passion, and excitement about the program as Emma did.
 More information about how to apply will be posted soon.

 To donate to the fund, please click here for a pledge form.

 FIE is the second-step program provider for the London: Music and Dublin: Psychology programs.
 They offer a few scholarships each semester - follow this link to read about FIE-sponsored scholarships.

 Freeman Awards for Study in Asia (Freeman-ASIA)provides scholarships for U.S. undergraduate students with demonstrated financial need to study abroad in East or Southeast Asia.
 A Freeman-ASIA Award provides need-based funding to assist the recipient with the cost of the study abroad program and related expenses, including airfare, basic living costs, local transportation, books, etc.